cwahn/notes/haskell/cis-194/lecture-3-recursion-patterns-polymorphism-and-the-prelude.md

 - `data Interger`
   - Arbitrary precision integers.
 In contrast with fixed-size integral types such as Int, the Integer type represents the entire infinite range of integers.
   Integers are stored in a kind of sign-magnitude form, hence do not expect two's complement form when using bit operations.
   If the value is small (fit into an Int), IS constructor is used.
-Otherwise Integer and IN constructors are used to store a BigNat representing respectively the positive or the negative value magnitude.
+Otherwise, Integer and IN constructors are used to store a BigNat representing respectively the positive or the negative value magnitude.
 - `data Float`
   - Single-precision floating point numbers.
 It is desirable that this type be at least equal in range and precision to the IEEE single-precision type.
 - `data Double`
   - Double-precision floating point numbers.
 It is desirable that this type be at least equal in range and precision to the IEEE double-precision type.
 - `type Rational = Ratio Integer`
-  - Arbitrary-precision rational numbers, represented as a ratio of two Integer values.
+  - Arbitrary-precision rational numbers are represented as a ratio of two Integer values.
 A rational number may be constructed using the `%` operator.
 - `data Word`
   - A Word is an unsigned integral type, with the same size as Int.